Agentfile Specification

 It is recommended to set an ENTRYPOINT in the Dockerfile so the image remains usable as a standalone container

-entrypoint โ binary resolution relies exclusively on the vnd.openotters.bin.* annotations.
-This removes
+resolution relies exclusively on the io.openotters.bin.* annotations.
+This removes ambiguity: an image may have

-ambiguity: an image may have multiple executables, shell wrappers, or symlinks, but the annotations define exactly
+multiple executables, shell wrappers, or symlinks, but the annotations define exactly which binary the agent

-The image manifest must carry annotations that describe the bin:
+The image manifest MUST carry annotations that describe the bin:

 | Annotation | Required | Type | Default | Description |